heavyblotto/memorativa/docs/1. introduction/memorativa-1-5-section-checkpoint.md

 - **Developmental-Cognitive Alignment**: Aligning the system's conceptual navigation with natural cognitive development patterns, creating an interface that builds on innate human capacities for spatial orientation and exploration, following the progression from physical orientation to abstract conceptualization [Section 1.2].

-- **Astrological Framework Repurposing**: Innovative reapplication of astrological structures (planets, signs, houses) as topological markers in AI vector space, transforming a culturally persistent symbolic system into a mathematically precise encoding mechanism without requiring metaphysical claims [Section 1.3].
+- **Astrological Framework Repurposing**: Innovative reapplication of astrological structures (planets, signs, houses) as topological markers in AI vector space, transforming a culturally persistent symbolic system into a mathematically precise encoding mechanism [Section 1.3].

 - **Optimized Angular Relationship System**: Development of an O(1) complexity aspect calculation algorithm that preserves meaningful geometric relationships between concepts through weighted aspect patterns, with graceful strength degradation based on exactness.
 This addresses the fundamental problem of high-dimensional spaces where most vectors become nearly orthogonal [Section 1.3].